RPI-REV/REV-Constitution/scrum.md

 major ideas of scrum is that it must be used in its entirety, so adopting scrum would probably spell an end to the idea of Lead-Assistant Lead rule.

+## REV & Scrum

+### Integration

+Integrating scrum into REV will take a considerable amount of work.
+One of the most controversial tasks is the mapping of our current Officers and Leads to new positions under the framework.
+The ideas in this section will probably be heavily debated, but whatever.

+#### The Project Manager

 [scrumguide]: http://www.scrumguides.org/scrum-guide.html "Scrum Guide"